 - No Block Party Voting Required – people should be able to vote for whichever candidates that they like regardless of the candidate’s party membership which would allow the people to cast their vote for who they want and not who the party wants as is the specific case when talking about the Vice President.
 Of course, block voting should be allowed to for those who want it too.

 - Instant Run-off Voting (IRV)/Ranked Voting – Instant run-off Voting for single winner elections will allow for a more accurate result from an election by allowing people to truly vote their values and so they do not believe that their vote is wasted.
 Believing that their vote may be wasted keeps people from voting their values or for who they really want which results in some people who do not vote at all feeling disaffected from the whole system.
 Also have the most applicable highest ranked vote choice apply to the current vote tally instead of numbered vote that corresponds to the round count so that the vote which most accurately reflects their desired candidate is taken into consideration.

-- Bind Electoral college – Bind the electoral college votes to the votes of the people and remove the people in between
+- bind the electoral college votes to the votes of the people

 - More Open Voting – so that no one is denied their right to vote and the voice of the people may be heard